leighleighleigh/saab-93NG-HPD-hacker/software/PROCOTOL.md

 Command frame format
 - DLC[1] + CONTENT[x] + CRC[1], CRC being the MSB of the sum of all previous bytes.
+- About 12 commands have been sniffed while used in stock operation, however 32 returned response codes.
+This might indicate extra features!

 Response frame types
 - ACK, NACK, ERROR, VALUE ...